 Key Stage 1 and Key Stage 2

-Across Foundation stage and Key stage 1, the children learn phonics, reading, writing, grammar and spelling simultaneously in small, ability led, cross-year groups, taken by teachers and teaching assistants who have received special training.
+Across Foundation stage and Key stage 1, the children learn phonics, reading, writing, grammar and spelling simultaneously in small groups taken by teachers and teaching assistants who have received special training.
 Children learn at their own pace and are regularly assessed to enable them to move forward appropriately.

 The introduction of RML (Ruth Miskin Learning) has had a demonstrable effect on standards of reading and writing throughout the school and is strongly backed by staff, governors and parents.
 In addition to core literacy work with a daily focus on writing, handwriting and spelling, we encourage high standards of written work across all subject areas.

 To ensure we raise literacy achievement for all pupils, we put high quality and diverse children’s literature at the heart of our learning.
 These resources are based on materials developed by the Centre for Primary Literacy in Education which uses the best knowledge and research into quality children’s literature.
 This programme meets the requirements of the National Programme of Study while also supporting children to becoming happy, enthusiastic, confident readers and writers with all the benefits this brings.

 At Foundation Stage, we aim to support children in establishing the initial building blocks for mathematical thinking, reasoning and problem solving.
 The activities planned are through play and some more structured activities and involve the use of practical, concrete resources before moving onto our scheme of work INSPIRE.

 The INSPIRE scheme supports the teaching for mastery and follows a concrete, pictorial, abstract approach across all areas of mathematics.
 Our ‘DRAW, PROVE, EXPLAIN’ approach runs throughout our school with enrichment materials from other sources such as the NRICH website to support mastery.